 we do not notice absolute changes in stimuli; we notice relative changes.
 Which leads to an answer to the question above: the error that needs to be reduced in the brains of organisms such as ourselves is not absolute error, but relative error.

-When deciding whether a situation is good or bad, you can compare up (to a superior reference class) or compare down.
+When deciding whether a situation is good or bad, you can compare up (to a superior reference class) or compare down (to something worse than the current state).

 A key finding of the behavioural and psychological sciences is that humans don’t take absolute measurements (naturally).
 Instead we find some similar object and judge things relative to it.
 This is why anchoring, framing effects (etc) work on us, when they shouldn’t.
 Most importantly: we seem to judge value this way too.
 The tantalising possibility is that we can create value for free, by merely changing our framing.